Model Risk Management Glossary

 Y

 Yields: Yields is a company specializing in model risk management solutions.
 It offers insights, tools, and platforms to help organizations manage the risks associated with the use of models effectively.
-Yields.io provides expertise and technologies to enhance model governance, validation, and monitoring, supporting organizations in maintaining compliance and achieving their objectives.
+Yields provides expertise and technologies to enhance model governance, validation, and monitoring, supporting organizations in maintaining compliance and achieving their objectives.